UncleObinna/hackerrank/python/README.md

-# This is the directory containing the solutions for Hackerrank Python Challenges.
+# This is the directory containing the solutions for my Python Challenges.